ElementalCognition/flinkk8soperator/docs/crd.md

   * **initialParallelism** `type:int32`
     Initial Job level parallelism for the Flink Job.
 It is used to deploy the new flink cluster when parallelism is absent.
-    If neither parallelism nor initialParallelism isn't specified a flink application will be created with parallelism level 1.
+    If neither parallelism nor initialParallelism is specified a flink application will be created with parallelism level 1.

   * **entryClass** `type:string`
     Entry point for the Flink job.